raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 informs the client that it may keep an idle connection open as long as it wishes.
-Note that after granting an unlimited inactivity timeout in this way, at any point the server may revise that inactivity timeout by sending a new Keepalive request message dictating new Session Timeout values to the client.
+Note that after granting an unlimited inactivity timeout in this way, at any point the server may revise that inactivity timeout by sending a new Keepalive message dictating new Session Timeout values to the client.

 ***